-What is the best nipple cream?
+What is the best nipple cream for breastfeeding?

 The choice of breastfeeding creams can be overwhelming if you’re new to breastfeeding or expressing.